 - Add media such as some of your great blogs/articles, videos, CV, speaker’s one sheet, media kit, testimonials, awards etc.

-Whether you’re an individual or an organization, your bio on twitter should be as thought-provoking, unique and original as 160 characters allow you to be.
+Whether you’re an individual or an organization, your Twitter bio should be as thought-provoking, unique and original as 160 characters allow you to be.
+So use 150 characters to describe yourself and use 10 to put one or hashtags.

 - Subtlety and brevity is key here.